 Application

-Deadline for applications are March and October each year.
-Applicants should complete the application form, and format and provide all requested attachments as indicated on the application form.
+Applicants should complete the application form attaching all attachments indicated on the form.

 The Board approved the ASA PhD Support Grant Bylaw in 2005 in order to assist members of the Society to complete PhDs and other Higher Degree Research (HDR) programs.
 In 2020, further funding was made available inline the ASA’s recognition of the need for research support in areas of interest to the Society, and to encourage an increase in higher degree completion in clinical anaesthetists.